amule-project/amule/readmeAsio.txt

 The goal is far from reached.
 THIS IS ONLY AN EXPERIMENTAL PROTOTYPE.

 What it does:
-- compile aMule (monolith) in debug mode in MSVC10 and Linux
+- compile aMule (monolith) and amulegui in debug mode in MSVC10 and Linux
 - run it in Windows and Linux
 It's been running for a night now in my Linux VM without crashing.
 Performance is as usual.

 Not done yet / problems:
 - amuled
-- UDP is still wx
 - configure
 - better error handling/error messages
 - further abstraction (replace wx socket constants in code)